What documents do self-employed borrowers typically need?

 Personal Loans

 Being self-employed does not disqualify you from a personal loan.
-Many participating lenders accept self-employment income documented through bank statements, tax returns, or profit-and-loss records.
-Harbor Lenders connects you to lenders who look at the full picture — no hard credit pull required to check.
+Many participating lenders accept self-employment income documented through bank statements, tax returns, or profit-and-loss records, and they look at the full picture, not just a pay stub.

 What to know